 Parallel Self-Tuning Spectral Clustering on Apache Spark

-Disclaimer: This story is a short casual version of my master thesis, the original paper will be available online soon.
+Disclaimer: This story is a short casual version of my master thesis.

 Let us first understand the title of this thesis: Parallel Self-Tuning Spectral Clustering on Apache Spark.
 It is divided in two parts:

 - Self-Tuning Spectral Clustering (STSC), an algorithm created in 2005 by Lihi Zelnik-Manor and Pietro Perona.

 - Parallelization using Apache Spark, an engine designed to process data faster.

 Clustering is a common technique for data analysis used to group data objects into clusters, it is the core of this paper.
 The fundamentals required to understand clustering, spectral clustering, and STSC will be explained in the corresponding part of this story.

 Car manufacturers are implementing technologies into their new models to improve drivers’ safety.
 For example, some of them add cameras to take pictures of the road signs and understand the environment surrounding the vehicle.

 Now let us imagine one small addition: instead of keeping this information in the car, why not send it to a server where it can be stored, processed, and then used by all the cars of the manufacturer?